sillsdev/silkin/README.md

 </li> <li>
 When invoked by User, apply a Machine Learning algorithm to the collected data (dyads) to induce definitions for each kin term and identify similarities to previously-analyzed kinship systems in the SILKin library.
 In addition to proposing definitions, also identify potential synonyms, umbrella terms, or anomalies in the data.<br>
 </li> </ol>
-<b>Latest Release of SILKin is 2.1.1</b>
+<b>Latest Release of SILKin is 2.3</b>
 <p>This release includes a number of fixes including support for right-to-left Scripts.
+The major addition for version 2.3 is "internationalization" of the menus and screen text.
+Currently the database contains only English and French text, but other languages can be added without additional programming.</p>
-There is a Windows installer available too.
+<p>There is a Windows installer available too.
 To get the released versions (rather than the source which is available on this site) got to http://www.software.SIL.org/silkin
 </p><p>
 The SIL site has complete information about SILKin, including news, FAQ, installation procedures, Help & Tutorials.
 It also has bug reporting facilities and notes for developers who may wish to join this project or fork it.
 </p>